miércoles, 31 de mayo de 1989

 (Pintura del artista ruso Vladimir Volegov)

-in the flowers that you take to my grave;
+in the flowers you lay upon my grave;

-and you'll be the wrinkles on my forehead
+and you will be the wrinkles upon my brow.

-I can still love you with such care,
+whether I can still love you with such devotion,

 and biting my lips I will tell you:

-"Some time ago since I don't love you."
+“It has been some time since I no longer love you.”

 Ilusión - Illusion